Police Officer Level 2

 Physical Requirements:

-• Ability to move about campus on foot at a rapid pace.
+- Ability to move about campus on foot at a rapid pace.

-• Ability to run upstairs carrying heavy equipment (up to 50 pounds).
+- Ability to run up stairs carrying heavy equipment (up to 50 pounds).

-• Ability to use computer and office equipment.
+- Ability to use computer, office equipment.

-• Ability to speak to individuals or groups, ability to hear verbal conversation.
+- Ability to speak to individuals or groups, ability to hear verbal conversation.

-• Visual acuity (with or without correction) to read reports.
+- Visual acuity (with or without correction) to read reports.

 Benefit-eligible positions offer excellent benefits including health, dental, life, vision, long term disability, a 403(b) retirement plan through TIAA, and tuition remission.